ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 # Needs work

-will investigate: humans standerd of living ty ooh ooh ooh ooh stayin alive
-:3
-there is no *successful* project perhaps lol well nothing doing enough, i guess.
-(i guess you can't read this)
-hyperbole?
-oh
-lo
-*lol
-i assumed you had'nt ebacues you were still saying the things i'd wrritten a while before m well, my mention of the word "successful" preceded your mention of it quite significantly, is all goal instead of problem: disastrously lol yeah this is the scaled back version it no longer includes the unified framework for spirituality and philosophy, the two separate religions, the feature film trilogy, or the pop band communicate better how its use of the Internet fits in with the non-dependency design goal Extension and refinement *is* the innovation yeah i guess uh i dunno what ur asking, sorry appropriative but dependencyless lol only adults would be practical for this project to serve awkward hm
-I guess, dunno how to make it better rrly uh yeah like basically no web services do that's reasonable they're just my scratch pad uh sure they could, just not keep them with them in the community at the moment presumably those issues would be resolved by such time as that were relevant by the time people could live in the community full time presumably it would have child protection etc in place i did'nt write all the notes yensterday
+will investigate: humans standerd of living there is no *successful* project well nothing doing enough, i guess. goal instead of problem: disastrously communicate better how its use of the Internet fits in with the non-dependency design goal Extension and refinement *is* the innovation appropriative but dependencyless only adults would be practical for this project to serve presumably those issues would be resolved by such time as that were relevant by the time people could live in the community full time presumably it would have child protection etc in place

 I have generally advocated for the use of an information technology system to manage and facilitate work by individuals, by tracking what needs to be done and what skills people have, and offering jobs to people with the relevant skills.
 This would allow the individuals to bypass the difficult job search and application process, which uses a lot of individuals’ time and energy without producing any real value from that expenditure.
 Then, when a job is completed, the person who did the work would be granted credits corresponding to the work they did, which could then be exchanged for goods or services.
 This type of system could be implemented as a single, centralized system.
 However, it could also be implemented as a decentralized system.